 The Council's first joint venture company, Newport Norse, was launched on July 1st 2014.
 The JV company, which now oversees the Council's property maintenance, estates, facilities management and capital projects design functions, employs over 200 members of staff.
 Newport Norse and their subsidiary NPS Newport Limited, are Joint Venture Companies in which the Council has a 20% share and minority representation on the Board.
 The Council has a 50% "gain share" in the profits, which reduces the Council's service charge.
-The third year's trading (accounting period covering January 2016 to January 2017) delivered a profit share of £187k to Newport City Council, in 2017/18 the provisional profit share is £241k.
-The Council made payments to Newport Norse of £4.3m in 2017/18 (£3.9m in 2016/17) and received £471k in 2017/18 (£294k in 2016/17).
+The third year's trading (accounting period covering April 2017 to March 2018) delivered a profit share of £376k.
+The Council made payments to Newport Norse of £3.6m in 2017/18 (£3.3m in 2016/17) and received £471k in 2017/18 (£294k in 2016/17).
 An extract of Newport Norse's primary statements is shown in Note 45 of the accounts.